PhD, The University of Iowa

 Ninth International Conference on George Moore, National University of Ireland, Galway, 2018.

-American and Canadian Conferences for Irish Studies, University College, Cork, 2018.
+American Conference for Irish Studies, University College, Cork, 2018.

 Current Research & Projects